excubo-ag/Blazor.Grids/README.md

 ## Breaking changes

+### Version 3.X.Y

+Targets net6.0 exclusively from now on.

 ### Version 2.X.Y

 Events were changed such that the callback parameter is not an `Element` anymore, but `ElementMoveArgs` or `ElementResizeArgs`.
 To upgrade your code, apply the changes like this: